The Wizard From Earth by Morta's Priest

 Harry nodded and waved him off as the old man wandered away.
-It was doubtful that Harry would get back to Egypt any time soon, but it was a nice thought anyway.
+It was doubtful that Harry would get back to Egypt any time soon, but it was a nice thought.
 Running into locals that could actually speak English was remarkably rare.
 He gazed up at the pyramid once more, wondering despite himself what the story of its origin would have been.
-Why did some ancient people build a massive tomb out here, in the middle of nowhere?
+Why did some ancient people build a massive tomb in the middle of nowhere?

-Finally he turned towards the little village at the foot of the monument, where his tent was.
-Perhaps he could grab his two-way mirror and contact home while he waited for the Weasley brothers to get there.
+Finally he turned towards the little village at the foot of the monument.
+Perhaps he could grab his two-way mirror from his tent and contact home while he waited for the Weasley brothers to get there.

 Harry started as someone quite suddenly pressed a cup to his lips.
-He took a few sips of whatever he'd been offered.
+He took a few sips of whatever he'd been offered, too tired to protest.
 Was it medicine, perhaps?
-He tried to say something, but no words would come out.
 He blearily tried to open his eyes again, coughing.
-The intense discomfort on his skin was lessening noticeably, now.
+The intense discomfort on his skin was less acute, now.
 The swelling on his eyes was finally decreasing too.
-He'd apparently manage to get his entire body swollen up beyond recognition.
-What kind of disease did he manage to get?
-His eyes worked, at least, but without his glasses he saw little more than vague shapes; the only thing he could make out occasionally was a dark-skinned face of the woman who treated him.
+He'd apparently manage to get his entire body swollen up beyond recognition, which just confused him further.
+What kind of disease did he contract?
+His eyes still worked, at least, but without his glasses he saw little more than vague shapes; the only thing he could make out occasionally was a dark-skinned face of the woman who treated him.
 Her expression betrayed pity, if anything.

-He slept in fits and spurts, and sometimes when he woke there was someone else there.
-A tall man, too tall for him to make out a face with any detail, but he had dark hair and wore something shiny around his neck.
-A single time there had been an elderly woman, grey hair tucked behind her ears and her eyes glazed over in blindness.
-She'd said quite a few things in several different languages.
-Harry recognized that there were differences, but none of them had any meaning to him.
+He slept in fits and spurts, and sometimes when he woke there was someone else with him.
+He was a tall man, too tall to make out his face with any detail, but he had dark hair and wore something shiny around his neck.
+Once there had been an elderly woman too, grey hair tucked behind her ears and her eyes glazed over in blindness.
+She'd said quite a few things in several different languages, and though Harry recognized that there were differences between them, none of them had any meaning to him.

 He'd tried to enunciate a word – his tongue was swollen, so it was difficult.
 He'd managed to get out 'English'.
 The word, it seemed, hadn't had any particular meaning to them, since nobody responded.

-It was the fourth day – well, if he hadn't skipped any while sleeping – that he finally managed to get upright without collapsing.
-He was wearing some kind of odd robe, brown and tattered around the edges.
-What remained of his original clothes was in the corner, cut into bits and pieces and spattered with pus and blood.
-Definitely not something he'd wear again, then.
-Someone had strapped something on his head.
-He'd thought that he'd just been bandaged up, but it felt more like a sort of coarse leather, now that he could touch it.
-Two primitive sandals stood next to the slab he'd been occupying.
-He couldn't really describe it as a bed; it was barely even raised off the ground, and padded with some kind of straw.
+It was the fourth day – if he hadn't skipped any while sleeping – that Harry finally managed to get upright without collapsing.
+He found he was wearing some kind of odd robe, brown and tattered around the edges, and what remained of his original clothes was piled up in the corner, cut into bits and pieces and spattered with pus and blood.
+Definitely not something he'd wear again.
+Although Harry thought his head had been bandaged, the fabric wrapped around it felt like a sort of coarse leather.
+Two primitive sandals stood next to the slab he'd been occupying; he couldn't really describe it as a bed, since it was barely even raised off the ground, and padded with some kind of straw.

-"Where the hell am I?" he asked finally, though it came out in a jumbled heap.
-It didn't matter – he'd seen no sign that anyone even spoke English, let alone understood it.
+"Where the hell am I?" he asked at last, though it came out in a jumbled heap.
+It didn't matter, though – he'd seen no sign that anyone even spoke English, let alone understood it.
 Was he even among wizards anymore?
-He'd certainly seen no wands.
+He'd certainly seen no wands thus far.

-His head still pounded as he set his first hesitant step the edge of the hut, which was barely kept upright by several wooden beams strapped together with some kind of fabric covering it – really, it barely counted as a proper dwelling.
-He tried to recall how he'd ended up here, in the care of these people, but whenever he did painful spikes shot through his cranium and he almost collapse.
+His head still pounded as he set his first hesitant step the edge of the hut.
+The thing was barely kept upright by several wooden beams strapped together with some kind of fabric covering it, which just signalled how destitute the owner had to be.
+It barely counted as a proper dwelling, honestly.
+He tried to recall how he'd ended up here, in the care of these obviously poor people, but whenever he did painful spikes shot through his cranium and he almost collapse.

 Blinking against the light, Harry finally managed to look around: He was on the outskirts of some kind of village.
-There were quite a few people out, many of them wearing rather little.
-In the distance he could see some kind of monument; an obelisk of some kind.
-It was rather brightly painted, and Harry frowned.
+There were quite a few people out, many of them wearing little in the ways of clothes.
+In the distance he could see some kind of obelisk.
+It was rather brightly painted, and Harry frowned in confusion.

 "I'm sorry, I don't…" Harry started, wincing as his skull felt like someone had just slammed on it like a gong.
 "I don't understand what you're saying."

-The woman seemed to understand, frowning.
+The woman seemed to grasp his meaning, frowning.
 She said another few words and then tapped herself on the chest.
 "Ahaneith."
 She cocked her head to the side and raised an eyebrow.
 Harry frowned.

 "Ahaneith?"
 When she smiled and nodded, Harry felt encouraged.
 That had to be her name, then.
-You had to start somewhere, he supposed.
+Had to start somewhere, he supposed.
 He clumsily imitated her, tapping his chest.
 "Harry."

-She repeated the name, sounding rather different than the way he said it, then she gave a bow.
+She repeated the name, making it sound rather different than the way he said it.
+Finally, she gave a bow.
 Harry wasn't sure what to make of that.
-He made his way back inside so he could rest for a bit on the straw cover of the 'bed', since his legs were beginning to throb and his head still felt like it was unscrewed.
+He made his way back inside so he could rest for a bit on the straw cover of the 'bed', as his legs were beginning to throb and his head still felt like it had been unscrewed.
 Ahaneith followed him, though she didn't seem to know what to do.

 "Water," Harry said, making a drinking motion.
 "Water."